pa2si/my-latin-event/README.md

 WHATS DONE IN VERSIONS

+v 0.1.35

+- some margin adaption on mobile view for title and subitle in event slug
+- in event slug the favourite heart now is text-primary

 v 0.1.34

 - shadcn dialogue (modal) installed
-- copy to clipboard in share button on event slug
+- copy to clipboard and facebook in share button on event slug added

 v 0.1.33